gitafolabi/automation/README.md

 * Ansible
 >sudo apt-add-repository --yes --update ppa:ansible/ansible
+>
 >sudo apt install ansible

 ** File Structure

 This code used to create a Kubernetes Cluster with Vagrant and Ansible is composed of:

-- .vagrant/: hidden directory for Vagrant tracking.
+- .vagrant/: Hidden directory for Vagrant tracking.
 It includes a Vagrant generated Inventory file: vagrant_ansible_inventory that is used by Ansible to match virtual machines and roles.
 add_packages: Ansible playbook to install/remove packages using APT in an Ubuntu system.

 - roles/

-- common/: installs the needed packages for Kubernetes (delegating in add_packages) and configures the common settings for Kubernetes master and nodes.
+- common/: Installs the needed packages for Kubernetes (delegating in add_packages) and configures the common settings for Kubernetes master and nodes.

 - k8s/master/: Ansible playbook to configure a Kubernetes master, it uses the common playbook for shared components between the Kubernetes master and the nodes.